 He chose Orange County as a target location for three reasons:

-- Hiring locals in California is inherently challenging due to all the regulation, aggressive employee orientated labor laws and of course high salaries.
+- Hiring locals in California is inherently challenging due to all the regulations, aggressive employee-orientated labor laws, and of course high salaries.

 Need an awesome bookkeeper?
 We get QuickBooks bookkeeping help from: